Michaelpatty Raja

-Michaelpatty Raja is a 2021 Indian Tamil-language comedy-drama film directed by Francis S and produced by Spellbound Films Inc. The film features Nikesh Ram and Perlene Bhesania in the lead roles, with Rajendran, Kovai Sarala and Thambi Ramaiah in supporting roles.
+Michaelpatty Raja is a 2021 Indian Tamil-language comedy-drama film written and directed by Francis S and produced by Spellbound Films Inc. The film features Nikesh Ram and Perlene Bhesania in the lead roles, with Rajendran, Kovai Sarala and Thambi Ramaiah in supporting roles.
 The film had a theatrical release on 19 March 2021.

 Plot

 Raja is forced to travel to Dubai to work as a driver, after being sent out from his village by his father due to irresponsible behavior.
 When Raja arrives in Dubai, he realizes that he cannot drive in Dubai without having a valid driving license from Dubai.
 He was informed by his agent that he could drive in Dubai with his Indian driving license.

 After coming to know that he was cheated, he starts working in camel farm.
 He saves money and takes a Dubai driving license in due course.
 He gets a job with an Arab family, where everyone speaks Arabic or English, which he finds difficult.
 One midnight, a female ghost appears in his room, and starts to speak in Tamil.